Through short-form documentaries, On This Spot re-centers women artists in the story of New York’s creative life.

 Lorinda Ash, Ash Fine Art

-Naomi Baigell, Managing Director at TPC Art Finance
+Naomi Baigell, Managing Director, Art Finance

 Sarah Greenberg Morse, Estate Advisor, Former WSJ Photo Editor